Chapter 17.76

 I. “Developer” means the owner or subdivider with a controlling proprietary interest in the community housing project, or the person or organization making application hereunder.

-J. “Director” means the planning director of the city of Foster City or his/her designee.
+J. “Director” means the community development director of the city of Foster City or the director’s designee.

-K. “Handicapped”.
-A person is handicapped who has the following characteristics: an orthopedic disability impairing ability to obtain employment, a physical disability where the person requires special care facilities in the home, or a developmental disability or mental disorder which would render him or her eligible to participate in programs of rehabilitation or social services conducted by or on behalf of a public agency.
+K. Disabled.
+A person is “disabled” who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment and has the following characteristics: an orthopedic disability impairing ability to obtain employment, a physical disability where the person requires special care facilities in the home, or a developmental disability or mental disorder which would render them eligible to participate in programs of rehabilitation or social services conducted by or on behalf of a public agency.

 L. “Housing market area” means the area that includes the cities of Foster City, San Mateo and Belmont.